lyz-code/blue-book/docs/monitoring_comparison.md

 Nagios alerting is based on the return codes of scripts, therefore it's straightforward to create an alert based on a custom script.

-In Prometheus, to be able to do this you'd need either to:
+If you need to monitor something in Prometheus, and nobody has done it before, the development costs of an ad-hoc solutions are incredibly high, compared to Nagios.
+You'd need either to:

 * Use the [script_exporter](https://github.com/adhocteam/script_exporter) with
     your script.
 I've seen their repo, and the last commit is from March, and